Business Management Units 1 and 2

 - are interested in the business world

-- enjoy developing and implementing their own ideas
+- enjoy developing and implementing your own ideas

-- are thinking about starting their own business in the future
+- are thinking about starting your own business in the future

-- are already running their own small business or are working in a business
+- are already running your own small business or are working in a business

 - would like to work in business in some capacity in the future